mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/sql-alchemy.md

     Please note that we use the following connection details:

-    - Username is your MindsDB Cloud username
+    - Username is your MindsDB Cloud email address
     - Password is your MindsDB Cloud password
     - Host is `cloud.mindsdb.com`
     - Port is `3306`